-The Oklahoma City National Memorial & Museum is committed to creating a multimedia experience that excites and encourages students to pursue STEM careers.
+The Memorial Museum is committed to creating a multimedia experience that encourages students to pursue STEM careers.
 The Uncover-Discover Lab integrates STEM concepts with history in a highly interactive environment that stimulates learning and connects the past with the future.
-The Uncover-Discover Lab is an academically oriented experience that is geared toward middle and high school students. #UDiscoverLab
+It is an academically oriented experience that is geared toward middle and high school students. #UDiscoverLab

 First Person: Stories of Hope

-First Person: Stories of Hope is a program that provides students and Museum visitors an opportunity to hear from people whose stories not only meet that mission, but also allow the audience to experience history – and the Oklahoma Standard – from those who lived it.
-Speakers include family members, survivors, first responders, journalists, judges, FBI agents, and others directly impacted by the bombing or involved in the investigation and trials.
+First Person: Stories of Hope provides students and visitors the opportunity to hear from people who lived through this story.
+You will experience history – and the Oklahoma Standard – from those who lived it.
+Hear from family members, survivors, first responders, journalists, judges, FBI agents, and others directly impacted by the bombing or involved in the investigation and trials.